 "I had regular faux-mink [lashes] and then volume lashes when they came out for almost nine years.
 I first put them on when I was pregnant because my lashes seemed to stop growing and were very thin.
 I never had any issues with breakage of my natural lashes in all the years that I had them.
 I stopped in January [and] mascara has advanced so much that most of the time I don't even miss them!" — Melaney, 34, had lash extensions for nine years

 "TBH, I miss my mascara, and I have ones waiting for me that I'm dying to try." — Jamie

 "To be honest, I didn't have time to go in every two to three weeks for a refill.
 But it was like being in a toxic relationship.
 Right after I got them, they would look full and fluttery, and I would be so happy.
-Then, I'd slowly shed them one by one, until by week two or three, I'm left with three false lashes clinging on for dear life.
-I finally decided to get them removed altogether but was so horrified by how short and stubby my natural lashes had become.
-(To anyone who says that extensions don't shorten your natural lashes, you're lying.)
+Then I'd slowly shed them one by one until by week two or three, I'm left with three false lashes clinging on for dear life.
+I finally decided to remove them but was so horrified by how short and stubby my natural lashes had become.
+(Anyone who says extensions don't shorten your natural lashes is lying).
 I went back immediately the next day to get a full set.
-I had them for another few weeks, until finally, FINALLY, after the second round, I decided I had enough." — Faith
+I had them for another few weeks, until finally after the second round, I decided I had enough." — Faith

 Check out our favorite false lashes below.